lgsvl/simulator/Docs/docs/sensor-plugins.md

 To make custom sensor, create folder in `Assets/External/Sensors`, for example `Assets/External/Sensors/CustomCameraSensor`.

 Inside this folder you must place sensor prefab with same name (`CustomCameraSensor.prefab`) that will be used by simulator to instantiate at runtime.
-This prefab must have the sensor scipt added to the root of the prefab.
+This prefab must have the sensor script added to the root of the prefab.

 [![](images/sensor-prefab.png)](images/full_size_images/sensor-prefab.png)